 Chris is a board member of the Compassionate Mind Foundation, a charitable organisation aiming to: “Promote wellbeing through the scientific understanding and application of compassion”.
 He regularly presents to academic, professional and lay audiences on CFT and more broadly, the science of compassion.
 He is interested in how compassion may improve individual well being, relationship satisfaction, and facilitate positive group and organisational change.
 Amongst other things, he is currently researching the role of compassion and rumination in depression; the role of compassion and shame in psychosis; and the role of self and other compassion in relationship quality.

-Chris Irons’ upcoming book:
+Chris Irons’ new book:

 Past events with Chris Irons